 Fonts and Colors

-There are several ways to get the information about fonts and colors.
+There are several ways to get information about the fonts and colors.
 One easy way is to paste the URL into Web Style Grabber.
 This will list every font and color that your GoDaddy website uses on that page.
 Another option if you just want to know the colors used is an eye dropper in your favorite image editing app.
-I performed a screen capture and pasted into Paint.NET, and then used the eye dropper to find the hex codes for the colors I wanted.
+I performed a screen capture and pasted it into Paint.NET, and then used the eye dropper to find the hex codes for the colors I wanted.

 Step 2 – Setting Up Your WordPress Website

 You’ll have to create each post and page to transfer your content into.
 You can recreate the layouts or just use the default page layouts in WordPress.
-In this tutorial I will recreate the layout.
+In this tutorial, I will recreate the layout.